So you’ve signed up for an email marketing service, and you’re ready to get started on your first campaign.

 Ok, let’s say you own a pet supply shop.
 You’ve been collecting names, emails and ‘pet types’ of both prospective and loyal customers.
 And now, you’re ready to launch your first email marketing campaign.

-You want to send an email announcement aimed at dog and cat owners, telling them all about the latest all-natural pet foods you offer.
+You want to send an email announcement aimed at dog and cat owners, telling them all about the latest and greatest all-natural pet foods you offer.

 The two things they’ll see, are your business name in the “From” field, and the subject line of your email.